carmine560/trading-assistant/README.md

 #### Replace Watchlist with Ranking ####

-The following example `replace_watchlist_with_ranking` replaces the stocks in the Watchlist window with new ones recognized in the Rankings window.
+The following example `replace_watchlist_with_ranking` replaces the stocks in the Watchlists window with new ones recognized in the Rankings window.

 > **Note** The Rankings window is real-time, but text recognition is